Ghini/ghini.tour-audiowand_version/README.rst

 keeping track of tours
 ----------------------------

-we haven't decided yet, but I wish to
+We haven't decided yet, but I wish to

-* have tour texts on weblate, with one configuration marked as the "source" and then translations to whatever other languages we desire,
+* Have tour texts on weblate, with one configuration marked as the "source" and then translations to whatever other languages we desire,
-* let ghini.tour download POIs, texts and audio from ghini.me,
+* Let ghini.tour download POIs, texts and audio from ghini.me,
-* ghini.me would be producing the audio files automatically,
+* The server at ghini.me would be producing the audio files automatically,